The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 The ending is a bit complicated in wording but simple in nature.
 We have two major goals:

-* Maintain our Combo
+* Maintain our Combo;
 * Push as much Potency into raid buffs.

-The best ending in terms of damage would be Perfectio -> Gluttony, but we will almost always be restricted by combo here.
+The best ending in terms of damage would be Perfectio → Gluttony, but we will almost always be restricted by combo here.
 Because of that we need to keep some combo keeping situations in mind:

-* If you clip your GCD anywhere at all during this burst sequence, Combo instead of Perfectio (the window to maintain combo is really tight).
+* If you clip your GCD anywhere at all during this burst sequence, Combo instead of Perfectio (the window to maintain combo is really tight);
 * If you enter the first Enshroud on a non-combo GCD while still being in combo, then you will need to use Combo before Perfectio.

 Gluttony also has some considerations regarding its cooldown timer and the gauge you have available.
 If cooldown is an issue but gauge and combo aren't, you can also suppliment this space with an Unveilled action for a tiny bit more damage in raid buffs.